Mouth Breathing & Your Oral Health

 - Health Issues Caused By Mouth Breathing

-Even posture can be affected due to the facial and skeletal issues connected to breathing issues.
+Even poor posture can result from the facial structure and skeletal issues connected with chronic mouth breathing.
 In order to breathe more easily, the airway must be open.
 Hunched shoulders and a forward-leaning head help to open the airways while negatively influencing posture.

 Mouth Breathing & Speech Impediments